Real AlphaBeta-Geometries

-Law \& Matsushita (2008a), (3.9).
 Note that if $\chi$ is constant on $\alpha$-surfaces, i.e., is a function of $(x,y)$ only, then $\Square\chi = 0$ and under such conformal rescalings (3.5) is invariant.
 Thus, choosing a $\chi$ to solve the first equation of (3.2), the obstruction to solving the second equation of (3.2) is again (3.5) within the rescaled geometry.
-As noted previously, (3.5) follows when $\cal H$ is parallel and thus is a necessary condition if $(V,\chi^2\Omega^{-2}h,[\pi^{A'}],[\lambda^A])$ is to be two-sided Walker for some choice of $\chi$.
+As noted previously, (3.5) follows when $\cal H$ is parallel and thus is indeed a necessary condition if $(V,\chi^2\Omega^{-2}h,[\pi^{A'}],[\lambda^A])$ is to be two-sided Walker for some choice of $\chi$.
+Thus, we have proved the following result.
 24pt {\bf 3.1 Proposition}\hfil An $\alpha\beta$-geometry $(M,h,[\pi^{A'}],[\lambda^A])$ is locally conformally two-sided Walker iff $\cal H$ is integrable, each of $[\pi^{A'}]$ and $[\lambda^A]$ are multiple WPSs, and (3.5) holds in every locally conformally-related Walker geometry $(U,\Omega^{-2}h,[\pi^{A'}])$.
 24pt We end with some observations on an explicit example presented by Chudecki \& Przanowski (2008a), (4.23), which we write in the form:

 where $F$ is a function of $(x,y)$ only.
 It is clear that the metric $(g_{\bf ab})$ is of the form (2.8), i.e., is Walker, with $(u,v,x,y)$ Walker coordinates.
 The metric $(h_{\bf ab})$ is obviously conformally Walker.
 Chudecki \& Przanowski (2008a) constructed this metric as a solution of the hyperheavenly equation and thus $h$ is Einstein; moreover, they constructed it so that each Weyl spinor is of type $\{4\}$ (i.e., null).
 We shall denote the multiple WPSs by $[\pi^{A'}]$ and $[\lambda^A]$; since they are the only WPSs, $[\pi^{A'}]$ must be the projective spinor field defining the integrable $\alpha$-distribution.
 It follows that $h$ is not itself Walker for this $\alpha$-distribution $Z_{[\pi]}$ since the conformal factor $\chi := v^{-1}$ is not constant on $\alpha$-surfaces; there are no other integrable $\alpha$-distributions as there is only one WPS for $\tilde\Psi_{A'B'C'D'}$.
 There is also at most one integrable $\beta$-distribution.
-Indeed, since the metric $h$ is Einstein, a spinor Bianchi identity gives $\nabla^A_{B'}\Psi_{ABCD} = 0$, whence the GGST (Law 2008 (6.2.19)) ensures that $[\lambda^A]$ is in fact a solution of (2.3) and does define an integrable $\beta$-distribution $W_{[\lambda]}$.
+Indeed, since the metric $h$ is Einstein, a spinor Bianchi identity gives $\nabla^A_{B'}\Psi_{ABCD} = 0$, whence the GGST (Law 2009 (6.2.19)) ensures that $[\lambda^A]$ is in fact a solution of (2.3) and does define an integrable $\beta$-distribution $W_{[\lambda]}$.